TraNequaFauntleroy/NeNesMind/README.md

 # How To Run Project
 - Clone the repo to your machine
 - Select the folder named "NeNe's Mind"
-- Open the '"Src" folder
+- Open the '"src" folder
 - Click "index.html"
 - Enter the mind of NeNe